 Undrained Elastoplastic Tresca Model

-Given the rapid nature of the landslide, an undrained condition is assumed.
-Hence, an elastoplastic Tresca model is used to represent the undrained behavior of the clay.
-There is no plastic volume change during shearing since the dilation angle is equal to 0.
-This model incorporates shear strength degradation, which decreases with increasing plastic shear strains.
-The undrained shear strength degradation is described by:
+Given the rapid nature of the landslide, undrained conditions are assumed.
+An elastoplastic Tresca model is used to represent the undrained behavior of the clay.
+The model incorporates shear strength degradation, where the strength decreases with increasing plastic shear strains.
+The degradation is described by: